 2014: Dr Gareth Clay (University of Manchester).
 'Is the terrestrial sink of greenhouse gases going to change?
 Measuring the oxidative ratio of Scandinavian peatlands'

 In May 2013, the mean daily CO2 concentration recorded at Mauna Loa observatory breached 400ppm for the first time in human history.
 With ever increasing release of anthropogenic greenhouse gases into the atmosphere, it is necessary to estimate the capacity of the global biosphere to absorb the emissions we all produce.
-This project proposes to estimate the oxidative ratio of northern hemisphere peatlands as a novel method to assess the ability to sequester carbon dioxide.
+This project proposed to estimate the oxidative ratio of northern hemisphere peatlands as a novel method to assess the ability to sequester carbon dioxide.

 2013: Dr Lindsay Banin (Centre for Ecology and Hydrology).
 'Are Dipterocarps Different?
 Assessing the role of species traits in determining forest growth and production - Borneo'